 From the very beginning of the epidemic, HIV infections have spread through injection drug use.
 The reality is that sharing syringes and drug injection equipment (like cookers, cottons, tourniquets) makes it easy for HIV and Hepatitis C (HCV) to be passed from one person to another.

-At the Mainline syringe exchange, we serve a growing number of people who inject drugs by providing sterile supplies, safe disposal, treatment referrals, and community referrals in a safe and nonjudgmental setting.
+At the MAINLINE syringe exchange, we serve a growing number of people who inject drugs by providing sterile supplies, safe disposal, treatment referrals, and community referrals in a safe and nonjudgmental setting.

-We also provide Naloxone, a life-saving opiate overdose reversal agent, during our all regular Mainline hours.
-We also provide referrals for testing and and get you connected to services for HIV and Hepatitis C. Referrals for other resources for drug and alcohol dependency and social services are also available as needed.
+We also provide Naloxone, a life-saving opiate overdose reversal agent, during our all regular MAINLINE hours.
+We also provide referrals for testing and get you connected to services for HIV and Hepatitis C. Referrals for other resources for drug and alcohol dependency and social services are also available as needed.